This course is not currently scheduled.

 Instructor:

-Todd is an ATSSA certified Flagging Instructor, Traffic Control Supervisor and Traffic Control Design Specialist.
+Todd is an ATSSA certified Traffic Control Supervisor, Flagging Instructor, and Traffic Control Design Specialist.
+He is also a Certified Public Manager and NHI certified instructor.

 Registration: